torvalds/linux/Documentation/admin-guide/gpio/gpio-sim.rst

 Once the confiuration is complete, the ``'live'`` attribute must be set to 1 in order to instantiate the chip.
 It can be set back to 0 to destroy the simulated chip.
-The module will synchronously wait for the new simulated device to be successfully probed and if this doesn't happen, writing to ``'live'`` will result in an error.
+The module will synchroanalusly wait for the new simulated device to be successfully probed and if this doesn't happen, writing to ``'live'`` will result in an error.